lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Except for the last one, the SCHC Fragments MUST use the Regular SCHC Fragment format specified in {{NotLastFrag}}.
 The last SCHC Fragment MUST use the All-1 format specified in {{LastFrag}}.

-The MIC MUST be computed on the reassembled SCHC Packet concatenated with the padding bits of the last SCHC Fragment.
-The rationale is that the SCHC Reassembler has no way of knowing where the payload of the last SCHC Fragment ends.
-Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC Reassembler.

 The sender MAY transmit a SCHC Sender-Abort.

 {{Fig-NoACKModeSnd}} shows an example of a corresponding state machine.